+[1] Attendance [5%]

-[1] Attendance [5%]: Student attendance will be recorded on an open 'Spreadsheet' file.
+Student attendance will be recorded on an open 'Spreadsheet' file.
 Three late attendances will be equally regarded as an absence.
-Please inform me before the session begins if you face any difficulties attending the class.
-If you fail to inform the instructor of your excuse(s) for the absence, it will not be covered.
+Please inform me before the session begins (preferably at least a day before the class) if you struggle with any difficulties to attend the class.
+If you fail to inform me your excuse(s) for the absence, it may not be covered.
 Please also refer to the school policy on student attendance.
 If student misses any session, note that the student is responsible for any missed lecture materials.

-[2] Homework Assignments [25%]: Students will complete assignments in Excel and submit completed workbooks through Brightspace.
+[2] Homework Assignments [25%]

+Students will complete assignments in Excel and submit completed workbooks through Brightspace.
 Homework will be assigned approximately every week and there will be at least a week to work on the assignment.
 No late homework assignments will be accepted nor reviewed.
 Any assignments submitted via other mediums than Brightspace (i.e., email, paper copy, etc.) will not get credit either.
+Please observe deadlines.
 You may discuss the homework problems with classmates or the instructor, but your work should be original.

+[4] Midterm Exam [30%]

-[3-4] Exams [Midterm 30%; Final 40%]: There will be one midterm exam in class.
-The tentative date for the midterm exam is April 15, 2024.
+There will be one midterm exam in class.
+The tentative date for the midterm exam is October 17, 2023.
+This exam is to judge whether students are aware of key concepts, functions, and ideas learned from the course.
 There will be a review session before students take the exam.
 For a fair evaluation, there will be no make-up exam under any circumstances.
-The final examination will be a project.
-Details will be announced after the midterm exam.